mmagnus/EvoClustRNA/docs/source/getstarted.md

 Figure 4: Clustering visualized with Clans (A) the native structure, (B) the model with the close fold to the native (C) the biggest cluster with the model that was returned as the final prediction.

 Learn more about Clanstix https://rna-tools.readthedocs.io/en/latest/tools.html#module-rna_tools.tools.clanstix.rna_clanstix

+Figure 4: **Clustering visualized with Clans for TPP riboswitch** (A) the native structure, (B) the model with the close fold to the native (C) the biggest cluster with the model that was returned as the final prediction.